united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 This means that an ifm gateway with serial number `0000005898845` is connected to the transmitter with serial number `2020-0102`.
 This gateway has connected the sensor `210-156` to the first port `X01`.

-The **second node (JSON)** is a generic container of elements inside a JSON stream.
+The **second node (JSON)** is a generic container of elements inside a JSON stream is called JSON.
 It can contain fundamental types (integers, booleans, floating point numbers, strings) and complex types (arrays and objects) and is used to convert between two formats.

 TODO: Following nodes...